Good Friday: Canada

 In Canada, Good Friday is a federal statutory holiday.
 In the province of Quebec "employers can choose to give the day off either on Good Friday or Easter Monday."

 Cuba

 In an online article posted on Catholic News Agency by Alejandro Bermúdez on 31 March 2012, Cuban President Raúl Castro, with the Communist Party and his advisers, decreed that Good Friday that year would be a holiday.
 This was Castro's response to a request made personally to him by Pope Benedict XVI during the latter's Apostolic Visitation to the island and León, Mexico that month.
 The move followed the pattern of small advances in Cuba's relations with the Vatican, mirroring Pope John Paul II's success in getting Fidel Castro to declare Christmas Day a holiday.
 Both Good Friday and Christmas are now annual holidays in Cuba.

+Germany

+In Germany Good Friday is known as Karfreitag (kara means "sorrow" in Old High German); it is a Stiller Feiertag (silent holiday), and there are strict rules banning activities deemed disrespectful to Christians.
+Rules vary among the sixteen different federal states, but often prohibit dancing and the use of loud appliances such as lawnmowers and leaf blowers.
+Nightclubs are shut, and films that may be shown in cinemas are restricted.

+In recent times the holiday has been informally called Carfreitag by extreme car enthusiasts, including those from other countries who visit Germany, who tune cars illegally and hold illegal races on public roads.
+Police seek to prevent unauthorised tuning, illegal races, noise, and pollution.
+Offenders can be fined and have points put on their licences, and in some cases lose their licences and have their cars confiscated.

 Hong Kong

 In Hong Kong, Good Friday was designated a public holiday in the Holidays Ordinance, 1875.
 Good Friday continues to be a holiday after the transfer of sovereignty from the UK to China in 1997.
 Government offices, banks, post offices and most offices are closed on Good Friday.